-- Hierarchical to: No other components Dependencies: No dependencies - FIA_API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the [assignment: authorized user or role].
+FIA API.1.1 The TSF shall provide a [assignment: authentication mechanism] to prove the identity of the

+[assignment: authorized user or role].

-6.4 DEFINITION OF THE FAMILY FMT_LIM
+6.4 DEFINITION OF THE FAMILY FMT LIM

 The family FMT_LIM describes the functional requirements for the Test Features of the TOE.
 The new functional requirements were defined in the class FMT because this class addresses the management of functions of the TSF.
 The examples of the technical mechanism used in the TOE show that no other class is appropriate to address the specific issues of preventing the abuse of functions by limiting the capabilities of the functions and by limiting their availability.